 - 1. Individual Overall awards will be awarded on the following basis: - a.
 Scores for trophies will be on ONE horse - b.
 Qualifying horse must be entered in either showmanship or a halter class in order to win an overall award with that horse.
-In addition, the exhibitor must have entered and competed in at least one event in each of the three divisions: performance, gymkhana, and cattle on same horse. - c.
-Five top scores will be totaled on one horse.
-This overall score must include one score from each qualifying division (performance, gymkhana, ranch horse).
-(Ties will be broken using written test scores and Showmanship as a second tie breaker) - d.
-See attached for point scale
+In addition, the exhibitor must have entered and competed in at least one event in each of the three divisions: performance, gymkhana, and cattle on same horse. - Five top scores will be totaled on one horse.
+This overall score must С include one score from each qualifying division (performance, gymkhana, cattle).
+(Ties will be broken using written test scores) - d.
+Ten points for 1st place, down to one point for 10th place.
+(If less than ten in a class, 1st place will receive on point for each person in the class, down to one point for last place.)